AI in Trading: Algos, LLMs and Quantum Computing

 Brief summary

 Algorithms provide a way to codify trading strategies developed by traders.
-Self-directed traders can apply algorithmic rules themselves, but may exercise discretion as they do so.
-However to overcome issues with self-directed trading, particularly at higher frequencies, traders may wish to codify these rules into online trading robots.
+Self-directed traders can apply algorithmic rules themselves but may exercise discretion as they do so.
+However, to overcome issues with self-directed trading, particularly at higher frequencies, traders may wish to codify these rules into online trading robots.
 Online trading robots have limitations as they are generally simple.

 However AI offers a way to augment these algorithms via computationally expensive back-ends.
 But AI has limitations which may be at least partly to do with the computational power available to them.
 One possible future increase in computational capacity might come from quantum computing or other advanced computing platforms.
-However human traders possess advantages from an evolved, intelligent brain which may still be fundamentally difficult for AI systems to emulate, thought AI may have at least an assistive role in the trading process.
+However human traders possess advantages from an evolved, intelligent brain which may still be fundamentally difficult for AI systems to emulate, though AI may have at least an assistive role in the trading process.

 Routes for AI in trading encompassing data centers, algos, LLMs and quantum computing as shown in this infographic